What Is a Root Canal?

 There are more than 15 million root canals performed each year in the United States.
 This makes it one of the most common dental procedures.
 This simple procedure can save your natural teeth and prevent unnecessary extractions and tooth replacements.

-In order to save the structure of the tooth, your dentist in Chicago, IL will remove the pulp and clean the inside of your tooth.
+In order to save the structure of the tooth, your dentist at West Town Dental Care will remove the pulp and clean the inside of your tooth.
 The only purpose of the nerve is to provide sensory experience, so its removal will not affect the normal function of your tooth.
-The cavity is then sealed with a dental filling, in order to prevent further damage.
-If you are experiencing a severe toothache or sensitivity, call Dr. Ogando at West Town Dental Care immediately for emergency treatment.
+The cavity is then sealed with a dental filling in Chicago, IL, in order to prevent further damage.
+If you are experiencing a severe toothache or sensitivity in Chicago, IL, call us immediately for emergency treatment.

 Why Do I Need a Root Canal?

-Treatment is necessary when the pulp of the tooth becomes inflamed, infected, or dies.
+Treatment is necessary when the pulp of the tooth becomes inflamed, infected, or dies in Chicago, IL.
 The pulp contains vital nerves and blood vessels that become infected when bacteria invade it.
 Bacteria and inflammation are often introduced through a cavity, fracture, or an injury.
 If an infection is left untreated, it can travel throughout the tooth and cause a painful abscess.

 Infected Tooth Symptoms: